mayurkatariya/RedisLabs/README.md

   - Install a Redis database and configure it as a replica of your CE instance for redundancy and failover.

 4. **Database Replication Script**
-  - To prove replication is working, Create a script to insert 100 digits and random numbers on CE and print them in Reverse Order from CE
+  - To prove replication is working, create a script to insert 100 digits and random numbers on CE and print them in Reverse Order from CE.
+  - This script is created under VMrecplication Script Folder

 6. **Build a Basic Shopping Cart Application**